mvwicky/mvwicky.github.io/_posts/2018-10-07-There-Are-So-Many-Links.markdown

 {% assign tronctitle = "Billionaires, Buyouts, and a Newspaper Empire in the Balance: the Continuing Saga of Tronc" %}
 {% include link.html title=tronctitle link=page.links.tronc author="Kate Knibbs" %}
-_Tronc_ is a company name liable to make me hate any company, but this company earns my ire in a less superficial way.[^7]
+Tronc is a company name liable to make me hate any company, but this company earns my ire in a less superficial way.[^7]

+It normally takes a re-watch of _The Newsroom_ to get me all up in arms about the state of news media; in the Trump era it feels like I'm constantly ready to fight over the state of the news.

 {% capture janustitle %}Why the <i>Janus</i> Decision Means <i>Roe</i> and Same-Sex Marriage are at Risk{%- endcapture %}